DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 [Including any gaps in the requirements]
 # Alternatives to Consider
 # Futurespective
-[What are some potential issues users might face using this app a few years from now?]
+[What are some potential issues users might face using this product a few years from now?]
 # Benefits
-[What could be the overall benefits to an organisation who adopts this tool?]
+[What could be the overall benefits to an organisation who adopts this product?]
 # Costs
 [What are some of the possible costs of adoption]